 Zongzi, or rice dumplings, is an essential cultural dish for the Chinese.
 Its significance comes from the Dragon boat festival and the values it symbolises.

 There are many different rice dumplings, and they typically contain meat fillings.
-This article will show you how to make the most popular types using traditional recipes, including a vegetarian version.
+Our guide will show you how to make the most popular types focusing on Hokkien Bak Change, as well as a vegan version and chicken filling option too.

 Jump to: